focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Open file dialog:
+    + Display something to indicate no entries
+    + Fix the jiggling at the bottom when typing every second letter
 + BUG: when pressing shift + backspace, a selection is created because we're holding shift.
 This is confusing.
 + BUG: Cursor is not shown correctly in the scrollbar area
 + BUG: When changing font size, it can be increased to a larger size on lower dpi screens